Restaurant cashier suffers a minor injury during robbery Monday morning in Greensboro

 Support Local Journalism

-The suspects drove a green SUV in the drive-thru lane, produced a weapon and took an undisclosed amount of money from the cashier.
-The SUV fled the area in an unknown direction.
+Two men in a green SUV entered the drive-thru lane, produced a weapon and took an undisclosed amount of money from the cashier.

 The cashier suffered a minor injury during the robbery and EMS was dispatched for treatment, police said.